Emergency Custody Order Tips

 Emergency Custody Order TipsNothing matters more than your child’s safety and well-being.
 If your former spouse has harmed your child or is acting dangerously, you can take legal measures to take emergency custody of your child.
 However, obtaining an emergency custody order requires thorough preparation, a deep understanding of the relevant laws, and help from a knowledgeable attorney.

-At BB Law Group PLLC, our child custody attorneys in The Woodlands, TX, understand every child’s need for a safe and loving home.
+At BB Law Group PLLC, our The Woodlands child custody attorneys understand every child’s need for a safe and loving home.
 We can assist you with filing an emergency custody order, represent you in the required court hearings, and help you make the case for permanent, sole custody if it’s in your child’s best interests.
 Read on to learn how to get an emergency custody order in Texas.

 What Is an Emergency Custody Order?